 If this material is needed in an alternative format please call Lance Knuckles at (612) 673-2919 or email Lance.Knuckles@Minneapolismn.gov.
 Deaf and hard of hearing persons may use a relay service to call 311 agents at (612) 673-3000.
 TTY users may call (612) 673-2157 or (612) 6730-2626

 The Minneapolis Convention Center (MCC) is the largest indoor, contiguous, convention center in the Upper Midwest with over 1.5 million visitors annually, including 250,000 during the summer months.
 The MCC is more than a meeting place.
 It’s more than a show space.
 It’s a building all about building something else…relationships.
 The MCC has a goal of connecting with its community as an activity center while also acting as a gateway to Minneapolis for Convention Center visitors.

-The designated site for the Creative City Challenge installation is the Minneapolis Convention Center Plaza, a magnificent opportunity to contribute to the vitality of Minneapolis through creative placemaking.
+The designated site for the Creative City Challenge installation is the Minneapolis Convention Center Plaza, a hidden gem in the heart of downtown Minneapolis.

 The Creative City Challenge is an annual public art competition on the Convention Center Plaza.
 This year, for the first time, there will be an additional, separate call for curated programming on the Convention Center Plaza throughout the summer, once the centerpiece project has been selected.
 The Creative City Challenge winner can submit a proposal for programming, but it is not required, and their proposal will not receive special consideration.
 This is the third iteration of the Creative City Challenge.
 More information about past winners and past event programming can be found here:

 The Creative City Challenge is a unique opportunity to create a destination artwork that animates the Convention Center Plaza the entire summer.
 The winning work will be launched at the annual Northern Spark festival, June 13, 2015, and there will be programmed activities throughout the summer.